emipa606/OuterRimTatooine/README.md

 Update of FantasyFans mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1950621752

+Thanks to Delta:
-- Added custom body graphics for the Tuskens, new head graphics and one extra robe.
-Thanks to Delta!
+- Added custom body graphics for the Tuskens, new head graphics and one extra robe
+- Added custom body graphics for the Jawas, new robe graphics and one extra robe

 ![Image](https://i.imgur.com/7Gzt3Rg.png)